Minimal

 2. Right indicator - Press to activate right indicator, press again to turn off.

-3. Horn - Press to sound bell.
-Hold to sound louder horn.
+3. Horn - Press and release to sound bell.
+Press and hold to sound louder horn.

-4. High Beam - Press to flash headlights.
-Hold to turn on high beam headlights.
-Hold again to turn off.
+4. High Beam - Press and release to flash headlights.
+Press and hold to turn on high beam headlights.
+Press and hold again to turn off.

 Note - Hazard Lights